 The river offers excellent opportunities for leisurely paddling a raft, canoe or kayak to observe wildlife and wildflowers, do some fishing, or simple relaxing recreation.

+The river is accessible by boat between Buford Dam and Morgan Falls Dam at Bowmans Island, Settles Bridge, McGinnis Ferry, Abbotts Bridge, Medlock Bridge, Jones Bridge, Garrard Landing, Island Ford, Don White Park, Azalea Park, and Overlook Park.
 South of Morgan Falls Dam the river is accessible by boat at Morgan Falls Park, Johnson Ferry, Powers Island and Paces Mill.

 Even if you don't have your own boat to use, there is equipment available for rental.
 The Chattahoochee River National Recreation Area does not rent boats, however there are several authorized outfitters that rent canoes, kayaks, rafts, and tubes for day use on the river.
 All outfitters are required to provide paddles and Personal Flotation Devices (PFD) with all rentals.